Probing supermassive black hole scalarization with Pulsar Timing Arrays: BH scalarization

 \subsection{Scalar charge model}

 Given the motivation provided in the previous section, we now want to test the presence of a nontrivial scalar field profile around SMBHs.
-In particular, we want to assess the possible impact of such deviations from GR on GWs emitted by SMBHB inspirals.\\ In general, an object sourcing a nontrivial scalar profile in a ST theory is characterized at large distance $r$ by a scalar charge.
+In particular, we want to assess the possible impact of such deviations from GR on GWs emitted by SMBHB inspirals.

+In general, an object sourcing a nontrivial scalar profile in a ST theory is characterized at large distance $r$ by a scalar charge.
 More quantitatively, we define the dimensionless scalar charge $\alpha$ as the coefficient of the $GM/r$ term in an expansion of the scalar field $\varphi$ at infinity, where $M$ stands for the mass of the BH under examination.
 Namely:

-where $\varphi_{\infty}$ is the background value of the scalar field, which we take to be vanishing.\\ As we will explain in the next section, the scalar charge affects the time evolution of the frequency of the GWs emitted by a SMBHB system.
-The effect is twofold: on the one hand, the scalar charge directly affects the power emitted through gravitational radiation (dominated by the quadrupole term); on the other hand, if the scalar charges of the two BHs in the system are different, the binary also emits power through scalar radiation, which is dominated by a dipole term. \\ \\ In order to provide a description of the signal emitted by a population of SMBHBs, we need to model the dependence of the scalar charge on the BH mass.
+where $\varphi_{\infty}$ is the background value of the scalar field, which we take to be vanishing.

+As we will explain in the next section, the scalar charge affects the time evolution of the frequency of the GWs emitted by a SMBHB system.
+The effect is twofold: on the one hand, the scalar charge directly affects the power emitted through gravitational radiation (dominated by the quadrupole term); on the other hand, if the scalar charges of the two BHs in the system are different, the binary also emits power through scalar radiation, which is dominated by a dipole term. \\

+In order to provide a description of the signal emitted by a population of SMBHBs, we need to model the dependence of the scalar charge on the BH mass.
 This procedure is possible as in EsGB we are dealing with \textit{secondary} BH hairs.
 In other words, the scalar charge is not an independent parameter, but rather a function of mass $M$ and scalar field at infinity $\varphi_\infty$.
 Of course, this dependence is strongly model-specific, is likely to be affected by the BH spin and, in general, has no closed analytic form.
 We then follow a phenomenological approach, motivated by the discussion in the previous section.
-In more detail, we model the scalar charges with the functional form